 To improve robustness, a subscription may be leased by an event source to a subscriber, and the subscription expires over time.
 The subscription manager provides the ability for the subscriber to renew or cancel the subscription before it expires.

 There are many mechanisms by which event sources may deliver events to event sinks.
-This specification provides an extensible way for subscribers to identify the delivery mechanism they prefer.
-While asynchronous, pushed delivery is defined here, the intent is that there should be no limitation or restriction on the delivery mechanisms capable of being supported by this specification.
+This specification provides an extensible way for subscribers to identify the delivery pattern they prefer.
+While asynchronous, pushed delivery is defined here, the intent is that there should be no limitation or restriction on the delivery patterns capable of being supported by this specification.

 2.1 Requirements